Table of Contents

 Consideration #12: Cost to Purchase and Scale

 InBody offers many different models of its body composition devices, with entry-level professional units starting at roughly $6,000 and high-end units costing roughly $19,000.
-Multi-location operators would need to purchase a unit for each facility, which could be cost prohibitive as an upfront capital expenditure.
+Multi-location operators would need to purchase a unit for each facility, which could be cost-prohibitive as an upfront capital expenditure or as a debt incurred.
 The number of used devices on the market suggests that it may be difficult to resell an InBody device for close to the original purchase price should a facility determine that it does not deliver adequate value to justify its cost, so there is unavoidable purchase risk.
 In addition, InBody owners who wish to use device data on an enterprise basis or even simply among staff at a single location also need to subscribe to a cloud data service from Inbody that includes monthly base and per user fees.

 bodQR is subscription software that does not require a substantial upfront investment – and in fact offers a free (forever) version so that subscribers can test the basic functionality of the system and gain initial acceptance by users and staff.
 Paid subscription pricing varies based on the number of scans required and the breadth of features included, but there is no additional charge for adding users or locations.
 With this utilization-based pricing structure, bodQR cost is more aligned to value delivered than InBody which has a high upfront cost regardless of the level of use that it ultimately gets.
 Also, bodQR subscribers can upgrade, downgrade or cancel their account at any time based on their business objectives and results – without any of the risk of a costly hardware purchase.

 With paid plans starting below $100/month, bodQR is a far more affordable option than InBody for almost any fitness, nutrition or weight loss business – while also offering a far broader set of capabilities.

 Below are some factors that can help you to determine the best option for body analysis in your business.